The 4 most common types of translation (and when to use them)

-When you need a text translated, there are generally four ways to have this done:
+When you want to have a text translated, there are usually four way to have this done.

 1. Machine translation (MT)

-Translation through a computer programme (e.g. Google Translate).
+Translation by a computer programme (e.g. Google Translate).
 No human intervention.

 |Free, virtually instant translation|